Zal0/ZGB/README.md

 - **Graphics**
   - .gbr from Game Boy Tile Designer
   - .gbm from Game Boy Map Builder
-  - .png than can be used for backgrounds or sprites
+  - .png can be used for backgrounds or sprites
 - **Musics**
   - .mod for gbt-player
   - .uge for hUGETracker

-In order to use any of these data in your code you need to declare it first using
+In order to use any of these resources in your code you need to declare them first using
 ```C
 IMPORT_MAP(<map_filename_without_extension>)
 IMPORT_TILES(<map_filename_without_extension>)